PoopyButtHole47/.m3u8/README.md

 EVERYTHING in the "tnt" folder requires authentication, and other channels may have this protection.

 NBA TV **exists** (see waw01-1gbe.fscdn.fun/nbatv/preview.jpg), and the URL is **correct**, but can't access it (possibly needs certain referer, 403?)

+As of 4-24-25, a **new mirror** has been found for TNT and NBA TV. **jfk01-10gbe.fscdn.fun** has been found, but it is under the same restrictions as **waw01-1gbe.fscdn.fun**.
+From info I have gathered, it only has TNT and NBA TV. **cph01-10gbe.fscdn.fun** has been found aswell, but currently no URLs have been found for it.